 * Dehydrated (not to be confused with dry)

-Combination skin - Combination skin is a skin which has a two types - an area where the skin appears and feels very greasy and another area that can be dry,this is usually the T zone forehead nose and chin is oily and the checks are drier.Did you know..that if you have combination skin it can be beneficial to use make up for oily skin on T-zone and use make up for dry skin on outer area.
+Combination skin - Combination skin is a skin which has a two types - an area where the skin appears and feels very greasy and another area that can be dry,this is usually the T zone, the forehead nose and chin is oily and the checks are dry .Did you know..that if you have combination skin it can be beneficial to use make up for oily skin on T-zone and use make up for dry skin on outer area.

-Dehydrated skin - is not the same as dry skin,dehydrated is skin that appears creased sore and sometimes flaky,it can effect all skin types and is usually is a result of too much sun,environmental damage,and too much alcohol!
+Dehydrated skin - is not the same as dry skin, dehydrated is skin that appears creased sore and sometimes flaky, it can effect all skin types and is usually is a result of too much sun, environmental damage lack of hydration and moisture and too much alcohol!

 Which oils should you use.

 Essential oil of chamomile, lavender essential oil , geranium, rose, neroli, ylang ylang, jasmine and frankincense

 Cold pressed carrier oils -sweet almond, jojoba, avocado, wheatgerm, evening primrose, borage, apricot and peach,melon seed oil

 Essential oils of - lavender, geranium, cedarwood, bergamot, tea tree, cypress, juniper berry, palmarosa, myrtle, mandarin, petitgrain, niaouli.

 Cold pressed carrier oils - jojoba, grapeseed, sweet almond,rosehip carrot seed infused oil,calendula,